Mara-Li/Knitting-bot/README.md

 - `/update thread [thread]` : Update a specific thread
 - `/update all` : Update all threads in the server
 - `/update here` : Update the thread where the command is used
+- `/update help` : Get help about the manual slash commands

 These commands don't appear for user that doesn't have the `manage thread` permission.